Hydrangea care tips

 - Hydrangeas have a high energy and water need.
 They have a very strong transpiration and also need a lot of energy to maintain colour and strength.
 Due to the enormous flower surface and thinness of their petals, the flower will wilt if there is not enough liquid available.
 If this happens, cut off about 2-5 cm of the stem with a sharp knife and place the flower in cool, fresh water with Chrysal Clear Universal flower food.
 This solution quickly hydrates the flower and boosts the energy level of the flower, which is vital for good vase life.

 - Outdoor grown Hydrangeas sometimes have a very wooden stem end.
-Dutch hydrangeas are produced in greenhouses, and their peak production is in spring until late fall.
-Abroad they can be grown outdoors and depending on the climate they will be available year-round.
+Dutch hydrangeas are produced in greenhouses, and their peak production is in spring until late autumn.
+In Columbia for example they can be grown outdoors and depending on the climate they will be available year-round.
 Outdoor grown Hydrangeas sometimes have a very wooden stem end.
 In case the flower starts to wilt, cut off that part of the stem.

-- White Hydrangeas can turn blueish, which is a real nightmare for every florist.
+- White Hydrangeas can turn blueish, which can be a real nightmare for florists and designers.
 White Hydrangeas - most of the time used for weddings - can turn blueish in the centre of the flower when you use a post-harvest product containing Aluminium sulphate.
-Therefore make sure you use clear flower food or conditioners like Chrysal Professional 2 for the storage period and Chrysal Clear Universal flower food or Chrysal Professional 3 for the consumer phase.
+Therefore make sure you use clear flower food or conditioners like Chrysal Clear Professional 2 for the storage period and Chrysal Clear Universal flower food or Chrysal Clear Professional 3 for the consumer phase.
+A finishing touch with Chrysal Glory will be a big help too!

 Hydrangea care tips for consumers